Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Vatican City

-After visiting the Castel Sant’Angelo and enjoying a cappuccino with jaw-dropping views of Rome, it’s time to switch countries!😉
+After visiting the Castel Sant’Angelo and enjoying a cappuccino with jaw-dropping views of Rome, it’s time to switch countries! 😉

 Welcome to Vatican City—the world’s smallest country and home to one of the most iconic religious landmarks on the planet.

-If you’re planning to visit the Vatican Museums and Sistine Chapel, be sure to book skip-the-line tickets and head there first thing in the morning (which means flipping this visit with Castel Sant’Angelo itinerary around).
+If you’re planning to visit the Vatican Museums and Sistine Chapel, be sure to book skip-the-line tickets and head there first thing in the morning (which means flipping this visit with the Castel Sant’Angelo itinerary around).
 There’s no entry cap, so by mid-morning it can feel like you’re swimming through a sea of tour groups.

 Here’s my honest take: you don’t have to go inside to enjoy the Vatican’s grandeur.
 If squeezing through packed galleries isn’t your thing and you want to make the most of your two days in Rome, there are equally stunning alternatives that are far less chaotic.